CortexDeveloper/ecs-messages/README.md

 Key features:
 - Simple API
 - Handling messages lifetime(creation details, auto deleting by according to configured rules, etc)
-- Support of any *IComponentData* as message content
+- Supports of any *IComponentData* as message content

 ## Use Cases